 7.2 Developing a process for label generation

-Considering the potential options presented in Section 4.2, an analysis of how labels could be generated for the root zone needs to be conducted to arrive at a suitable approach.
+Considering the potential options and considerations presented in Section 4 (Options for the Establishing Label Generation Rules), an analysis of how labels could be generated for the root zone (including variant label generation) needs to be conducted to arrive at a suitable approach.
 This needs to be developed in a way that accords with ICANN’s established processes.

 7.3 Examining the feasibility of whole-string variants

-While the scope of the work of this group was character-level variants, for some languages, there may be deterministic approaches available to calculating and deriving sets of whole string variants.
-The report has identified significant challenges to this approach, but there is more work to be done to analyze potential approaches in this area if whole-string variants are considered a relevant area of study.
+While the focus of the work reported here was on character-level variants, for some languages, there may be deterministic approaches available to calculating and deriving sets of whole string variants.
+The report has identified significant challenges to dealing with whole-string variants, but there is more work to be done to analyze potential approaches in this area if whole-string variants are to be considered for implementation in the root.

 7.4 Enhancing visual similarity processes

-For some script communities, it appears possible to deterministically identify variants that are considered visually similar.
-This would potentially act as valuable input into existing visual similarity processes, which would benefit from predictable and repeatable processes that are transparent to a user of the process.
+For some communities, it appears possible to identify variants that are considered visually similar.
+This could include development of resources for addressing visual similarity within a particular script, or in cross-script cases, as recommended by the Greek case study team report.
+This would potentially serve as valuable input into existing visual similarity processes, which would benefit from predictable and repeatable processes that are transparent to a user of the process.

 7.5 Examining the feasibility of mirroring

-Section 5 identified a number of potential treatments of particular variant labels.
-One potential treatment is the use of "mirroring," whereby two or more labels use a technology (currently a choice between CNAME and DNAME) to ensure they provide the same result in the Domain Name System.
-Due to the distributed nature of the DNS, using these technologies is a complex challenge, particularly as ensuring appropriate software support for products which rely on the DNS but do not have proper understanding of the many-to-one domain name relationship that mirroring creates.
+Section 5 identified a number of potential treatments (states) of particular variant labels.
+One potential treatment is the use of "mirroring," whereby two or more labels use some technology (currently a choice between CNAME and DNAME DNS aliasing records) to ensure they provide the same result in the Domain Name System.

 Another alternative to using specialized DNS records is to use “parallel provisioning,” whereby regular delegations are made using NS records, and the manager of the zone is obligated via contractual or other means to ensure the contents of those zones are synchronized.

+Due to the distributed nature of the DNS, using these approaches is a complex challenge, as it seems difficult to ensure consistency (both vertically and horizontally) throughout the DNS tree.
+Even if the DNS issues could be solved, application protocols that use the DNS (e.g., the Web, e-mail) would not know of this special relation between the names, making them fail to deliver the expected result.
+Additionally, it appears challenging to ensure appropriate software support for products which rely on the DNS but do not have proper understanding of the many-to-one domain name relationship that mirroring creates.
+Finally, it seems mirroring requires a number of actors (some of which are not in direct relation with the registrant/registrar/registry) to act appropriately and with knowledge of the variant relation of the names to obtain the expected result.

 The team recommends studying the feasibility of mirroring, in cooperation with technical bodies as necessary.

-7.6 Examining the feasibility of packaging labels for unified management
+7.6 Examining the feasibility of variant management without mirroring

-Another potential treatment is to consider two or more labels, with their management conducted by the same party (i.e. a single registry); but with no requirement that the contents of the zones and the delegations therein be strictly mirrored.
+Another potential treatment described in section 5 is to consider two or more labels, with their management conducted by the same party (i.e. a single registry); but with no requirement that the contents of the zones and the delegations therein be strictly mirrored.
 This treatment recognizes potential legitimate reasons for the contents of the various zones to diverge, while still ensuring that the risk of user confusion is minimized by having one party manage eligibility and delegation policy between these multiple zones.
-This allows contextual rules to be established that address local requirements concerning confusability, without the exactness of mirroring.
+This allows contextual rules to be established that address local requirements concerning confusability, e.g., allowing a website for one name and another different website for the variant.